clbarnes/iep-2018/slides/cleft_analysis/size_analysis.md

 As a pilot study, I annotated the synaptic cleft areas in the first layer of sensory projections in two different circuits.

-These circuits are present bilaterally and show broadly similar patterns of connectivity, and while analyses using synapse contact number has been enough to discriminate between strongly and weakly connected components, there are significant differences between the left and right sides.
+These circuits are present bilaterally and in each, the two sides show broadly similar patterns of connectivity.

+However, while analyses using synapse contact number has been enough to discriminate between strongly and weakly connected components, there are significant differences between the left and right sides in terms of absolute contact number.

 Chordotonals are a class of 8 mechanosensory neurons in the VNC.